open-energy-transition/Oh-my-Grid/docs/q&a.md

 These are tools for editing and validating data in OSM :

 iD : browser-based and beginner-friendly editor.
-It is the editor available when you click on "edit" on the website https://openstreetmap.org
+It is the editor available when you click on "edit" on the [OSM website](https://openstreetmap.org)

 JOSM : advanced OpenStreetMap editor.
-Desktop software available at https://josm.openstreetmap.de
+Desktop software available at [https://josm.openstreetmap.de](https://josm.openstreetmap.de )

-Osmose : quality assurance tool that detects data issues.
-Free tool available at https://osmose.openstreetmap.fr
+[Osmose](https://osmose.openstreetmap.fr) : quality assurance tool that detects OpenStreetMap data issues.

 ### <div class="tools-header"> What is a changeset? </div>